poanchen/image-downloader/README.md

 # image-downloader v1.0.5
-Downloading images off from a given url using a CasperJS-powered script onto the local filesystem.
+Save and download all favorite images from website in an easy way.

 ## Why is this useful?

-If you ever need an easy way to download all the images off from a given url.
-You are in luck.
-This can be as easy as it seems.
+Right Click to save an image is no longer needed.
+You will be able to download/save all images from almost any website in an easy way.

 ## Installation